Discover how to tell if someone read your email in Gmail. Learn easy steps for effective email tracking and enhance your communication.

 Whether you are a professional email marketer looking to gauge the interest of potential clients or an individual wanting to know if a friend or an employer has received your email, continue reading.

 Gmail has a built-in “read receipts” feature that allows senders to request read receipts for their emails.
-But unfortunately, this feature is not available on the free consumer version of Gmail.
+Unfortunately, this feature is not available on the free consumer version of Gmail.

 However, there are many third-party options to track email opens on Gmail.
 But if you wish to receive Gmail read receipts without using a third-party option, you must make an account on Google Workspace, the new name for G Suite—Google’s paid business cloud software.